-The rear carrier system (Flex-Fix system) allows bikes to be attached to a pull-out carrier integrated into the vehicle floor.
+The rear carrier system (Flex-Fix system) allows bicycles to be attached to a pull-out carrier integrated into the vehicle floor.

-The maximum load is 40 kg.
+The maximum load of the rear carrier system is 40 kg.The maximum load per bicycle is 20 kg.